GENERAL TERMS AND CONDITIONS

 “Product Terms and Conditions” means the terms and conditions for the particular Hosting Services you are buying.

-“Service Level Guarantee(s)” means a guarantee or guarantees identified as a “Service Level Guarantee” or “Service Level Guarantees” in the applicable Product Terms and Conditions.
+“Service Level Guarantee(s)” means (i) a guarantee or guarantees identified as a “Service Level Guarantee” or “Service Level Guarantees” in the applicable Product Terms and Conditions or (ii) any provision which provides a specified credit or financial remedy for an identified failure to deliver or provide the Services.

 “Services” means Hosting Services and Supplementary Services, collectively.

-“Supplementary Services” means those services you purchase from Rackspace other than the Hosting Services, such as database administration or “DBA” services, and assistance or support for the application that you operate on your Hosted System.
+“Supplementary Services” means those Services you purchase from Rackspace other than the Hosting Services, including time and materials based professional or consulting services (such as database administration or “DBA” services), one-time or non-recurring services which are not part of the existing Support (such as support for the application that you operate on your Hosted System), and any other services identified as “Supplementary Services” on the applicable Services Description.

 “Support” has the meaning stated in the applicable Product Terms and Conditions.